 As we expose to our consciousness the nature of our mental processes, we begin to see that in order to solve the problem of anxiety we must re-examine our past purposes and eliminate those of them which are either impossible to realise, or are not worthy of realisation.

 We begin to see that there still exists in us many purposes which we have formulated in the past, and then have abandoned without clearly saying so to ourselves.
 We begin to see that in the past, perhaps from our earliest childhood, we have set ourselves certain objectives which we have never fulfilled; and we begin to see that these unfulfilled purposes have not been given up in the depths of our Soul.
 Because of the impedances to their realisation we have given up putting more energy into them, but we have not fully withdrawn from these purposes the original energy which we put into them.
 This withdrawn energy is still at work, seeking ways of attaining its goals, still unsatisfied, and so still frustrated, and so still in a state of anxiety.

 As we begin to understand this anxiety source, and so realise the necessity of consciously giving up unrealisable purposes, our study of our mentation processes will receive a stronger impetus, for we will recognise that anxiety decreases as unrealisable aims are freely given up.

-As we begin to realise consciously the relation between anxiety and frustrated energies, and begin to understand that by freely giving up purposes that cannot be attained, we can release energy that has been dedicated to the realisation of such purposes.” – EH
+As we begin to realise consciously the relation between anxiety and frustrated energies, and begin to understand that by freely giving up purposes that cannot be attained, we can release energy that has been dedicated to the realisation of such purposes.

-Regression Therapy allows us to return consciously to previous frustrations, general discomforts, anxieties & blockages, and to recover energy from the things, events and relations there in our memory.
+Regression Therapy allows us to return consciously to previous frustrations, general discomforts, anxieties & blockages, to withdraw our interest, and to recover energy from the things, events and relations residing there in the memory.